Tim Terranova. Tim Terranova. That name should be in your mental Rolodex.

 There was no shiny teak on the rear deck, just two chairs, two rods, two gimbals, one big net and a wash down hose to keep things clean.
 Everything needed a little elbow grease.
 There’s something really important to be said about worn woodwork wrapping a stern.
 It’s part of why Tim catches fish.

-My uncle David still has a kitchen from the seventies.
+My uncle David still has had the same kitchen forever.
 He worked really, really hard and retired well.
 The old brown kitchen works just fine, he says, because, more importantly, he raised four kids and put them all through college.
 They are all class acts acts, raising families and enjoying each other’s company.
+And he packs in his kids and their friends into that kitchen every chance he gets.
 New shiny trim above a fridge or wood grain this or that doesn’t matter to Uncle David.
 Tim and his mate Brennan Kane aren’t spending whatever down time they have, stroking on their hands and knees to polish teak, because they have leaders to make, engine oil to change for two Cummins engines and strategy to be made to catch more fish.
 It’s pretty clear Tim knows what’s most important and that’s putting fish on the hook.
+We could all learn a good lesson about what’s important and what’s just shiny from my Uncle David.

 Within twenty minutes of leaving the gilded harbor, Captain Tim put us on fish.